Ty France Player Props: Mariners vs. Blue Jays

 Ty France At The Plate

-- In 6.4% of his games this season, he has homered, and 1.7% of his trips to the dish.
+- He has homered in 6.3% of his games this season, and 1.7% of his trips to the dish.

-- France has driven home a run in 29 games this year (30.9%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on two occasions..
+- In 30.5% of his games this year, France has had at least one RBI.
+He's picked up more than one in 7.4% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.